Omanshu209/ExploreWiki/README.md

 python3 main.py
 ```

-The app will display a search bar where you can enter a query.
-When you click on the "Search" button, the app will retrieve information and display it in the output screen.
+The app will display a search bar where you can `enter a query`.
+When you `click on the "Search" button`, the app will retrieve information and display it in the output screen.
 If there is an error retrieving the information, the app will display an error message.
-You can also click on the "Open URL" button to open a web page in your default web browser.
-This will open a popup window where you can enter the URL you want to open.
+You can also `click on the "Open URL" button` to open a web page in your default web browser.
+This will open a `popup window` where you can `enter the URL` you want to open.
 ![Screenshot_2023-02-19-15-17-43-779](https://user-images.githubusercontent.com/114089324/219940848-5634bc1c-4b62-4754-82cc-38a3dc3d83ff.jpeg)

 ## Credits